evolvingstuff/vdw2/content/posts/even-small-amounts-of-vitamin-d-prevent-mortality-in-adults-cochrane-review.md

 ### See also VitaminDWiki

-* <a href="/posts/cochrane-800-iu-vitamin-d-decreased-mortality-by-6-percent" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Cochrane – 800 IU vitamin D decreased mortality by 6 percent – July 2011">Cochrane – 800 IU vitamin D decreased mortality by 6 percent – July 2011</a> (Previous version of this 2014 study - which looked at 50, rather than 56 trials)
+* [Cochrane – 800 IU vitamin D decreased mortality by 6 percent – July 2011](/posts/cochrane-800-iu-vitamin-d-decreased-mortality-by-6-percent) (Previous version of this 2014 study - which looked at 50, rather than 56 trials)

 * [6 percent less likely to die by taking just a little vitamin D for 3 plus years – RCT Dec 2013](/posts/6-percent-less-likely-to-die-by-taking-just-a-little-vitamin-d-for-3-plus-years-rct)